spinnaker/dcd-spec/README.md

 are the values that are available via the Configuration UI, and are presented when manually executing a Pipeline.

+## Q. I defined Pipeline Parameters or Triggers in the Template, but they don't work?

+While the schema supports Pipeline Configuration (triggers, parameters, etc.), Spinnaker currently does not yet support consuming this part of the schema.
+Any configuration under the Pipeline "Configuration" tab must be setup for the pipeline manually.

+Support for consuming these is forthcoming.

 # todo

 Additional features that haven't been tackled yet: